mhallerud/multiplex_wormhole/README.md

 6. [Optimize Multiplex Primer Set](docs/6_OptimizeMultiplexPrimerSet.md): A set of primers for "N" loci is selected that minimizes the number of secondary interactions (i.e., dimer load) between primer pairs.
 An initial primer set is selected using a pseudo-greedy algorithm where the primer pairs with the cumulative lowest dimer load (across all loci provided) are selected, then adaptive simulated annealing is used to explore the optimization space around this initial primer set by randomly swapping out primer pairs and keeping improvements while allowing for 'mistakes' that may improve the primer set in the long run, and finally the best primer set found during adaptive simulated annealing is entered into a simple iterative improvement algorithm where the worst loci are swapped for better alternatives.
 Because these algorithms have an element of randomness, try running this optimization step multiple times and choosing the best outcome.

    *The multiple_run_optimization script automates multiple runs of the optimization process.
-Code for running this can be found within the multiplex_primer_design script.*
+The **multiple_run_optimization** script automates this process and is included in the multiplex_primer_design script.*

+# A Note on Inputs and Outputs
+Multiplex wormhole treats all candidate loci equally, it is therefore the responsibility of the user to select initial candidate loci based on their objectives.
+For example, in the case of SNP panels for individual identification, SNPs should be filtered for basic quality, missingness, and information content (e.g., high minor allele frequencies).
+Similarly, multiplex wormhole does not perform any objective-specific post-filtering of selected primers.
+Users are encouraged to perform additional **in silico** checks of multiplex wormhole primer outputs, e.g. using PRIMER-BLAST.
+Finally, multiplex wormhole is designed for **in silico** multiplex PCR design- additional lab testing and optimization is HIGHLY ENCOURAGED prior to panel application.

+If sufficient interest is expressed, additional capabilities for pre-processing and post-processing can be built into the pipeline.

-# Notes on the optimization process
+# A Note on the Optimization Process
 Optimization works best when there are >4 times as many candidates relative to the number of target loci.
 Problems with few candidates relative to targets (e.g., 50 inputs loci for a 40-locus target) are likely to underperform because relatively few combinations are possible.
 The number of candidate loci needed to build dimer-free primer sets increases substantially with the number of target loci because finding primers that do not interact becomes more difficult.
 For example, we have had success designing 50-plexes from 200 input sequences, but designing a 150-plex with minimal primer interactions required >2000 candidate sequences.

-# Using other dimer calculation tools
+# Alternative dimer calculation tools
 The pipeline is built to use MFEprimer dimer to calculate dimer formation, however the optimization process will accept any input tables as long as the 2 input tables specify 1) pairwise dimer loads between primer pairs and 2) the total dimer load per primer pair, with primer pair IDs matching between the input templates and both tables.
 See example inputs in the [examples folder](https://github.com/mhallerud/multiplex_wormhole/examples).

-One alternative to MFEprimer dimer is Primer Suite's Primer Dimer tool.
+One alternative to MFEprimer dimer is Primer Suite's Primer Dimer tool, though we have found dimers to be overestimated using this tool.
 To use this tool to calculate dimers:
 1. Copy the *_specificityCheck_passed.csv file into [primer-dimer.com](https://primer-dimer.com), select 'Multiplex Analysis' and 'Dimer Structure Report', and click Submit.
-Depending on how many loci you provided, this step may take awhile (~20 minutes for primers for 50 loci, ~xx hours for 1200 loci).
+Depending on how many loci you provided, this step may take awhile (~20 minutes for primers for 50 loci, multiple hours for 1200 loci).

 2. Run scripts/translate_primerSuite_report.R on the PrimerDimerReport.txt file downloaded from primer-dimer.com to convert this to a CSV.
-This can either be run directly in R or via the command line following the syntax:
-   Rscript --vanilla scripts/translate_primerSuite_report.R <PATH_TO_PrimerDimerReport.txt> <DELTA_G_THRESHOLD>
 The delta G threshold specified will filter out any primer dimers with delta G above this value.

 Another alternative is [ThermoFisher's Multiplex Primer Design](https://www.thermofisher.com/us/en/home/brands/thermo-scientific/molecular-biology/molecular-biology-learning-center/molecular-biology-resource-library/thermo-scientific-web-tools/multiple-primer-analyzer.html), however multiplex_wormhole currently has no support for translating these outputs into tables.